Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 is down the slot towards 12 o'clock, step 6 is across the slot towards 9 o'clock, not diagonally, and steps 7&8 are an anchor step.
 You should end in a [open] position.

+#### Left shoulder-lock reverse whip

+Start in a [left shoulder-lock] position.
+Steps 1 and 2 are backwards diagonally such that you should face 3 o'clock by the end of step 2.
+On step 3& you enter [starter] position, and on steps 4 through 8 you lead a regular whip.
+You should end in [open] position.

+For the handwork, pull the follower toward 6 o'clock on 1 using your left arm.
+Then invert the curvature of your right wrist on the follower's shoulder between 1 and 2 to indicate a 0.5 counter-clockwise turn to the follower.
+The follower should be facing 12 o'clock by the end of 2.
+Your right hand should not lose contact throughout the turn because the follower does not know how much to turn.
+Between 1.5 and the end of 2 you will nee to turn your hand while maintaining contact.
+Your right hand fingers will basically from 9 o'clock to 3 o'clock counter-clockwise before your palm can turn and be placed on the follower's left shoulder.

 #### Pass-through whip